-Today, I’m releasing my new book The Freelance Writer’s Guide to Query Letters That Sell.
+Today, I’m opening up a new session of my course 30 Days, 30 Queries.
 It’s designed to help you send effective query letters and win top-paying assignments.
 My students over the years have sold work to publications such as The New York Times, The Wall Street Journal, Marie Claire (US), National Geographic Traveler, Discover, Afar, GlobalPost, Vice.com, xoJane, and CNN Travel.

 What have I been teaching them?
 Here are my 30 top tips from my own 30 days of querying.

 - Don’t waste the subject line.
 “Query: Catchy Article Title” is the best way to do it.

 - If you’re unsure of the editor’s gender or the pronoun they prefer to use, address your query to “Dear [FirstName Lastname]”.
 Else Mr. or Ms. is fine.

 - The idea is the most important part of a query letter.
 A bad idea, no matter how brilliant the writing, just won’t sell.

 - The first sentence of your pitch or query letter is crucial.
 Take the time to make it sing.

 - Humor is good when querying.
 Humor makes you stand out and gets their attention immediately, especially for service pieces.
 Make ‘em laugh.

 - When you begin to lose confidence in querying, give yourself some “easy wins,” that is, pitch to editors you know will buy from you.

 - For anyone who says quality is more important than quantity, well, DUH.
 You think?